-The conference aims to serve as a platform to discuss current and emerging social, economic, and political issues in the Philippines and the rest of the Global South that impact their domestic and foreign policies.
+The forum aims to serve as a platform to discuss current and emerging social, economic, and political issues in the Philippines and the rest of the Global South that impact their domestic and foreign policies.
 Presentations are grouped into two panels.

 Implications of China’s Belt and Road Initiative in the Philippines